 3. Word Document

 I know some of my friends type in their data on the computer.
 You could use my Data Sheets on TPT to do this.
-I haven’t tried it, but they say it’s easy to be able to copy and paste for billing purposes.
-Word might also be more user-friendly if you’re not a tech addict.
+I haven’t tried it, but they say the ability to copy and paste for billing purposes is a time saver.
+Word might also be more user-friendly if you’re not a huge fan of tech.

 Super Duper has a data tracking app.
 You can take individual and group data.
 It also has a graphing feature.